Jessica736/Layer-by-layer-spheroids/README.md

 ## Source data
 Single-cell sequencing datasets generated in this study have been deposited in the National Centre for Biotechnology Information (NCBI) Gene Expression Omnibus (GEO) under accession number GSE245416.

+## Demo data
+The two .RData files included in this repository have been truncated to reduce file size but should work for simplified demo and testing purposes.
+The results using the demo data will differ from those presented in the manuscript.